jhonatangs/slsdt/README.md

 Our research, SLSDT, is a method for induction oblique decision trees using a stochastic local search method called Late Acceptance Hill-Climbing (LAHC) to try to find the best combination of features in each internal node.

 This project also provides a utility to read csv files and convert to the format accepted by the SLSDT method.
+Moreover provides also a utility to load datasets included in the package

 ## How to use